Skip to contents

-This R markdown file accompanies the tutorial Adjusting for publication bias in JASP and R: Selection models, PET-PEESE, and robust Bayesian meta-analysis published in Advances in Methods and Practices in Psychological Science (Bartoš, Maier, et al., 2022a).
+This R markdown file accompanies the tutorial Adjusting for publication bias in JASP and R: Selection models, PET-PEESE, and robust Bayesian meta-analysis published in Advances in Methods and Practices in Psychological Science (Bartoš et al., 2022).

 The following R-markdown file illustrates how to: